 We found the pile of eggs, hidden behind the straw.
 The rain meant we used a little more than expected for June so the end of the bale came and hey presto there was the clutch, all due for the bin (unfortunately) but at least she is laying with the others now.
 You cant get fresher than a morning laid egg, the perfect compliment to a packet of bacon or sausages.

-Farndale Farm breed beef cattle, hoggart lamb and right at the very top end we now have a wonderful supply of organic salad and veg all seasonal and super tasty.
+We have a small co operative starting up in the dale, our neighbours Farndale Farm breed beef cattle, hoggart lamb and right at the very top end we now have a wonderful supply of organic salad and veg all seasonal and super tasty.